algebananazzzzz/PolymerFront/README.md

   uri: https://123abc.execute-api.ap-southeast-1.amazonaws.com/dev/api
 ```

+4. Finally, PolymerFront also integrates with both TailWindCSS and Preline, enhancing your styling capabilities.
+To add your custom styles, navigate to `src/styles/global.css`.

 ## Resources

 Here are the resources that PolymerFront will deploy, along with instructions on how to configure them: